 Prescription drugs (outpatient)

-- Monoclonal antibodies for the treatment of early Alzheimer’s Disease
+- Monoclonal antibodies for treating early Alzheimer’s Disease

-- Drugs used with an item of durable medical equipment (DME): Medicare covers drugs infused through DME (like an infusion pump or nebulizer) if the drug used with the pump is reasonable and necessary.
+- Drugs used with some types of durable medical equipment (DME) : If the drug used is medically necessary , Medicare covers certain drugs infused through Part-B covered DME (like an infusion pump).

-- Some antigens: Medicare covers antigens if a doctor or other health care provider prepares them and a properly instructed person (who could be you, the patient) gives them under appropriate supervision.
+- Some antigen allergy tests and treatments: Medicare covers some antigen tests to check for and treat allergies if a doctor or other health care provider prepares them, and they're given by a properly instructed person (who could be you, the patient) under appropriate supervision.

 - HIV prevention drugs.